aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-xps/_index.md

 1. Create a new [XpsSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/xpssaveoptions) object and specify save options.
 1. Use the [ConvertMHTML()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertmhtml/methods/29) method to save MHTML as a XPS file.
 You need to pass the MHTML file stream, XpsSaveOptions, and output file path to the ConvertMHTML() method for MHTML to XPS conversion.

-The following example shows how to use [XpsSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/xpssaveoptions) and create a XPS file with custom save options:
+The following example shows how to use [XpsSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/xpssaveoptions) and create an XPS file with custom save options:

 {{< highlight java >}}
 using System.IO;